docdnp/docker-swarm/README.md

 ...
 ```

-Again it a coincidence which path the data took depending on which service was first available to its consumers.
+Again it is a coincidence which path the data took depending on which service was first available to its consumers.

 ## Multiple services registered at Consul